Kentipedia

 AI-assisted Analysis and Remediation

-Beyond the real-time detection of anomalous events, artificial intelligence is playing a growing role in network monitoring and observability by assisting engineers in investigating and troubleshooting potential incidents.
-Features such as Kentik Journeys allow users to perform advanced queries, analyses, and visualizations using natural language questions.
-This enables even less experienced NetOps professionals to perform advanced investigations and root cause analysis.
+Beyond the real-time detection of anomalous events, artificial intelligence is playing a growing role in assisting engineers who investigate and troubleshoot potential incidents.
+Kentik AI Advisor lets users perform advanced queries, analyses, and visualizations using natural language questions, which enables even less experienced NetOps professionals to carry out sophisticated investigations and root cause analysis.

-By greatly reducing, or even eliminating, the need to know the complex terminology, jargon, and vendor-specific device syntax often involved in networking, solutions like Journeys democratize access to critical network information.
-AI is helping to simplify complex workflows, speed investigations and remidiation, and enhances collaboration between NetOps and other IT teams.
+By greatly reducing, or even eliminating, the need to know the complex terminology, jargon, and vendor-specific device syntax often involved in networking, conversational investigation democratizes access to critical network information.
+AI is helping to simplify complex workflows, speed investigations and remediation, and enhance collaboration between NetOps and other IT teams.

 AI and ML approaches improve network anomaly detection by making it smarter and more automated.
 These technologies allow the detection mechanism to learn and adapt as the network and threat landscape change.
 However, it’s worth noting that AI is not a silver bullet – it works best in combination with domain knowledge and expert tuning.